Topics Map > Learning Technology > Honorlock

-This page details some of the technical information about the quiz proctoring software utilized by UW-Parkside.
+This article details some information about the quiz proctoring software utilized by UW-Parkside.
+Honorlock is the university's current proctoring service for Canvas quizzes.

 Honorlock Resources & Guides – Link